fgindraud/anthony_project_tools/README.md

 # Install #

+Requires the system library `gmp`, with headers.
+On Ubuntu/Debian, install the `libgmp-dev` package using `apt-get`.

 If using `pip`, standalone or with `anaconda`, the following will install into the current environment:
 ```bash
 # At the git root